On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Introduction

 The evaluation of systems is an essential part of various development frameworks.
 For instance, the design science research process \cite{hevnerThreeCycleView2007} describes the development of systems as an iterative procedure with several design cycles.
 As evaluation studies are placed at the end of each design cycle, the development of design artifacts and processes occurs first.
 To align this step with the needs of XAI system users, human-centered design goals must be defined before development.
 Mohseni \cite{mohseniMultidisciplinarySurveyFramework2021} identified three different user groups for XAI: AI novices, data experts, AI experts.
 AI experts design ML algorithms and interpretation techniques for XAI systems; data experts use ML for analysis, making decisions, or conducting research, and AI novices are end-users who use AI products in their daily lives but have little to no experience with ML systems.
 Besides this distinction in XAI user groups, Mohseni \cite{mohseniMultidisciplinarySurveyFramework2021} provided design goals for each group, see figure ~\ref{fig: user_groups_old}.
-In our context, we refer to design goals as objectives that guide the development and implementation of XAI systems.
-These are influenced by the users' overall objectives, including both demands related to the tasks that need to be solved with the system and generally applicable demands, such as affective needs or ethical standards that the system is expected to meet.
 While AI experts and data experts use XAI for model debugging and inspection, AI novices may prioritize ethical and affective considerations such as transparency, trust, and reliance.
 Thus, when designing XAI systems for different user groups, it is important to consider the specific design goals for each group.
 For instance, user trust can be improved by dialogically presented explanations \cite{millerExplanationArtificialIntelligence2019}.
 In contrast, when developing systems that should assist users in model debugging, XAI explanations should include various summary statistics \cite{huangAnalysisDevelopmentXAI2022}.
 Nevertheless, rather than solely focusing on the explanation in XAI design, the system needs to be considered in its entirety.
 For instance, Shneiderman \cite{shneidermanDesignLessonsAIs2020} proposed two approaches to AI design: emulation (mimicking human abilities), and the creation of useful applications that solve real-world problems.
 An XAI explanation can help the user understand the system and use it more effectively, but it cannot solve user tasks.
 Thus, designing for real-world problems can only be achieved by an XAI system as a whole, not solely by an XAI explanation.